-He was associated for five years with Frankfurt Garbus Klein & Selz, and for four years previously with Paul Weiss Rifkind Wharton & Garrison.
+He was associated for five years with Frankfurt Kurnit Klein & Selz, and for four years previously with Paul Weiss Rifkind Wharton & Garrison.

-He is currently a member of the Art Law Committee of the NYC Bar Association, and is a member of The Corporation of Yaddo.
+He is currently a member of the Commuications & Media Law Committee of the NYC Bar Association, and sits on the Executive Committee of The Corporation of Yaddo.
 He graduated from Columbia Law School, where he was a Harlan Fiske Stone Scholar, and magna cum laude from Yale College.

 ALAN EFFRON focuses exclusively on dispute resolution, arbitration and litigation of commercial and other civil matters.
 He was associated for six years with Paul Weiss Rifkind Wharton & Garrison, in both its New York and Paris offices.
 Prior to that, he served as a law clerk to Judge Amalya Kearse of the U.S. Court of Appeals for the Second Circuit.
 He graduated from Columbia Law School, where he was Writing and Research Editor of the Columbia Law Review and a Harlan Fiske Stone Scholar, and cum laude from Yale College.